Piyush-Bhor/StrainQuest/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+NPM is required to install dependencies for the project.

 - npm
   ```sh